It Sucks to Be the Chosen One

 - The Nerevarine in Morrowind definitely gets the cosmic short end of the stick.
 While all of the Chosen Ones in The Elder Scrolls series have to endure many hardships to accomplish their goals, none of the others get infected with a horrible mutating disease as part of their divine mission (though the Nerevarine is able to eventually remove the negative aspects of it).
 It also sucks because everyone around the Nerevarine is trying to manipulate him/her: the Emperor, the Tribunal, Azura, Dagoth Ur, everyone.
 And in the end, the Nerevarine saves Tamriel from the threat of Dagoth Ur, but at the same time unintentionally sets in motion Morrowind's destruction.
 It's also mentioned that the Nerevarine apparently vanished in Akavir.
 The Nerevarine's story ends with him/her an immortal mutated freak, most of his/her accomplishments rendered utterly moot, and vanishing off the face of Tamriel.

 - The Champion of Cyrodiil in Oblivion doesn't have it much better.
-The Champion actually fails his/her mission to stop the Mehrunes Dagon's invasion and has to watch as the other Chosen One whom s/he has been helping and protecting throughout the main questline sacrifices himself to save the world.
-The Champion is later tapped to be the successor of the Daedric Prince of Madness Sheogorath, which entails leaving Cyrodiil behind and gradually going insane as mad gods are wont to do.
-YMMV on how bad it is being a god of madness.
+The Champion actually fails his/her mission to stop Mehrunes Dagon's invasion and has to watch as the other Chosen One, whom s/he has been helping and protecting throughout the main questline, sacrifices himself to save the world.
+The Champion is later tapped to be the successor of the Daedric Prince of Madness, Sheogorath, which entails leaving Cyrodiil behind and gradually going insane as mad gods are wont to do.
+YMMV on how bad it is being a god of madness, though.

 - This is probably the most prominent trope in Dark Souls because Continuing Is Painful.
 Sure, you're effectively immortal and will return to life after being killed, but all this means is that you will be dying repeatedly, each time horribly.
 You'll also watch as your friends and allies die and go hollow one by one.